 Kirchhoff’s current law is applied at each of these nodes to form a system of linear algebraic equations.
 For a circuit consisting of ‘N’ number of nodes, by nodal analysis the number of equations thus formed will be N-1.

 This system of linear equations is solved to determine the unknown nodal voltages.

 Illustration of Steps Involved in Nodal Analysis

 Secondly, we will assign variables for the unknown node voltages.
-Such as VA and VB be the unknown node voltage for node A and B. While the voltage for reference node C is taken to be 0 Volts.
+Such as VA and VB be the unknown node voltage for nodes A and B. While the voltage for reference node C is taken to be 0 Volts.

-Such as in above circuit.
+Such as in the above circuit.

-Applying KCL for Node B which is the junction of resistor R2, R3 and R5.
+Applying KCL for Node B which is the junction of resistor R2, R3, and R5.

 For the circuit shown below, we will determine the current flowing through 1 Ohm resistor using nodal analysis.

-At first we will take a node as a reference node.
-For our simplicity we will take node C as a reference node as shown below.
+At first, we will take a node as a reference node.
+For our simplicity, we will take node C as a reference node as shown below.